full-disclosure/android-luks/README.md

 # android-luks

-An app that allows secure LUKS unlocking using usb accessory mode.
+An app that allows secure LUKS unlocking using usb accessory mode without typing your LUKS password.

 Current status is: `stable proof of concept`.